red-hat-data-services/kube-auth-proxy/README.md

 #### Container Images

-Container images are currently under development (TBD).
-Once available, kube-auth-proxy will be distributed as container images built for multiple architectures:
+**⚠️ Container images are currently under development (TBD).** Once available, kube-auth-proxy will be distributed as container images built for multiple architectures:

 - **Standard Images**: Based on distroless for minimal attack surface
 - **FIPS Images**: FIPS-compliant builds for enterprise environments